Colorado and Wyoming’s Professional Ant Control

 Creature Control makes use of a variety of methods, including habitat modification, perimeter pesticide applications, locating and removing the nest, ant baits and structural modifications, as the situation may warrant.
 Dealing with ants can sometimes be simple; other times it can be a very intricate and time-consuming process (as in the case of large carpenter ant and pharaoh ant infestations, for example).
 One thing is certain: if you suspect you have an ant problem in your home, it is always good to get it checked out earlier rather than later, as ant infestations only grow worse with time.

-Creature Control is a Michigan based, family owned and operated company.
+Creature Control is a Colorado based, family owned and operated company.
 We service five counties in Colorado and Wyoming, including Boulder, Albany, Larimer, Weld, and Laramie, including the greater metropolitan areas of Cheyenne, Laramie, Boulder, and Fort Collins.
 Call us at 844-774-3284